 The transfer safety pole is a floor-to-ceiling pole that is held in place by lengthening the pole into the ceiling supports.
-It should be installed by a qualified technician.
+It shouldbe installed by a qualified technician.

-Please follow the prescribing therapist's instructions for how to use this equipment with an individual client.
+Please follow the prescribing therapist's instructions for howto use this equipment with an individual tenant.

-- Check stability of pole prior to each use; do not use if unstable.
-Direct the able client to contact the dealer.
-Report any concerns to Supervisor. - Most transfer safety poles are designed to handle body weight of 250 lbs / 113 kg.
-If you suspect the client is over this weight, report concerns to your supervisor.
+- ☐ Check stability of pole prior to each use; do not use if unstable.
+Direct the able tenant to contact the dealer.
+Report any concerns to Supervisor. - Most transfer safety poles are designed to handle body weight of 250 lbs./113 kg.
+If you suspect the tenant is over this weight, report concerns to your supervisor.